KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 </label>
 ```

 {% info %} It is worth mentioning that this is not the only way to mark up such interface component.
 For instance, it is possible to use 2 radio inputs instead.
-Sara Soueidan goes more in details about [designing and building toggle switches](https://www.sarasoueidan.com/blog/toggle-switch-design/).
+Sara Soueidan goes more in details about [designing and building toggle switches](https://www.sarasoueidan.com/blog/toggle-switch-design/).{% endinfo %}

-Adrian Roselli also pointed out that if this component is not used within a form which can be submitted, it should make use of a `<button>` with `aria-pressed` instead as it could be a violation of [WCAG Success Criteria 3.2.2 On Input](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-unpredictable-change.html).
-He expands on the matter in his article about [under-engineered toggles](https://adrianroselli.com/2019/08/under-engineered-toggles-too.html) and how to decide which markup to us. {% endinfo %}

 Now, we are going to need a little more than this.
 To avoid conveying the status of the checkbox relying solely on color ([WCAG Success Criteria 1.4.1 Use of Color](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html)), we are going to use a couple icons.